Engage with The Brattleboro Words Project! Learn about the Brattleboro Words Trail and enjoy podcasts and images from many layers of our rich history.

 Some notable Brattleboro Newspapers

 Brattleboro Reformer, 1876-current

-The library has a full run of Brattleboro's major newspaper on microfilm from its beginnings in the 19th century to the current day.
-The Reformer has not yet been digitized, so there is no online access to early issues; however, many Local History files contain clippings from the Reformer, so it's worth searching your subject by keyword in our catalog.
+The Reformer is available in the Vermont Historical Newspapers archive, and the library has a full run on microfilm, from the paper's beginnings to the current day.
+Also, many Local History files contain clippings from the Reformer, so it's worth searching your subject by keyword in our catalog.
 A reference librarian will be happy to help with your subject search.

 The library also subscribes to an online archive of recent Reformer articles (2003-current); see our News and Current Events section for more information.

 Many years of the Vermont Phoenix (1836-1922) are accessible through Chronicling America at the Library of Congress, and there's a full run (through 1955) in the Vermont Historical Newspapers database.
 The library also has a full run on microfilm.

 Several issues of the Windham County Democrat, edited by the influential feminist author Clarina Howard Nichols, are digitized and accessible through the Chronicling America website.
 Scattered issues from other early papers, such as the Vermont Record and Farmer and the Semi-Weekly Eagle, are available on microfilm.